filipgorczynski/blog.filipgorczynski.me/content/pages/about-me.md

 I'm Filip Górczyński and I wear many hats depending on what is required of me but most of the time I jump between **Full Stack Web Developer** and **Family Guy**.

+I paint miniatures once a week—not professionally, just to unwind.
+I'd love to find time to do it more often.

 Short career highlights:

 -   Full Stack Web Engineer at Neoinstinct (2022.11-present)
 -   Junior Game Developer at Omnigame ApS (2021.10-2022.10)
 -   Full Stack Engineer at Unhaggle Inc. (2019-2021.09)
 -   Full Stack Web Developer at STX Next (2015-2018)
 -   PHP develper - just no, never again

 In case you'd like to buy me something, here is my <a href="https://blog.filipgorczynski.me/pages/wish-list.html">🎁 wish list</a>.